Some of the common reasons for low mobile checkout conversion rates are:

 The Home Depot offers this feature to its customers as well and auto-identifies location to connect to the nearest store for delivery.

-You’d ideally want your customers to choose their products, bag them, pay immediately and get out.
+Not all shoppers choose their products, bag them, pay immediately, and get out.

-Many shoppers like to take their own sweet time to view and review products, only to buy some of them at a later date.
+Many take their own sweet time to view and review, only to buy some of them at a later date.

-That’s why the Save for Later option is so important.
+That’s why offering the Save for Later option is so important – it helps you separate potential purchasers from window shoppers.

-Even if they forget, you have the option to send them an email nudge to direct them towards a purchase.
+This little ‘save for later’ button ensures your customer can bookmark and buy later.
+The best part is even if they forget, you will have the option to send them an email nudge to direct them towards a purchase.

 Room & Board makes it a point to charge additional taxes based on specific state tax laws and where the delivery is to be made.